 Good beef doesn’t need a sauce, right?
-But even the best beef can use a sidekick and horseradish is the perfect match.
+But even the best beef can use a sidekick and this homemade horseradish sauce recipe is the perfect match.
 It is quick and easy, perfect for any steak or roast.

 Creamy Horseradish Sauce comes together in less than 5 minutes with a sour cream base, tangy horseradish, this is a winner that will rival any steak sauce!

-It’s funny, I grew up eating horseradish sauce, but always a CREAM sauce.
-As in my mom used to whip cream and then fold in salt, pepper and horseradish.
+It’s funny, I grew up eating horseradish sauce, but always a heavy CREAM sauce.
+As in my mom used to whip cream and then fold in salt, pepper, Dijon mustard and horseradish.
 I still like this recipe for some things.
 It is light, fluffy and unexpected when served with meat.

 But other times I like a creamy sauce.
-Creamy horseradishs sauce is generally made with sour and/or amyonnaise or some combination of the two.
+Creamy horseradish sauce is generally made with sour and/or mayonnaise or some combination of the two.
 It gives it a little cultured tang.

 In order to not have super wet then horseradish sauce you want to make sure your prepared horseradish is as dry as you can get.
 To do this, place it in a small fine mesh colander and press out excess juice using the back of a spoon or a fork.